houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 3. JavaScript also permits forward referencing by matching the empty string.
 Moreover, JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
 We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

-4. Since DFAs only recognise regular languages and theoretical regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
-Intuitively, that's the empty set.

 5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all theoretical regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

-6. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).

-7. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a railroad diagram.

 8. Nondeterministic PDAs, context-free languages and context-free grammars are all intrinsically tied to each other.